savvas-paragkamian/gourgouthakas_analysis/README.md

 Isolates were identified by Sanger 16S (27f primer); raw `.ab1` traces live under `data/` (one directory per plate, plus the premixed set).
-The [isolateR](https://github.com/bdaisley/isolateR) workflow (Daisley et al. 2024, *Bioinformatics* 40(7):btae448) was rebuilt with vibe coding and manual evaluation as command-line steps in the
+The [isolateR](https://github.com/bdaisley/isolateR) workflow (Daisley et al. 2024, *Bioinformatics* 40(7):btae448) is the structure and parameters.
+Some parts were run on Biopython implementation as command-line steps in the `sanger16s` podman container:
-`sanger16s` podman container, because the R package would not install:

 | isolateR step | Script | Does |
 |---|---|---|